AlgyJr/ios_guides/Table-View-Guide.md

 - Is the UI changing in a strange sequence or the wrong order?
 Did you update the UI on the main thread (`dispatch_async(dispatch_get_main_queue())`)?

 ###Further notes
-Apple documentation does specify that [`UIRefreshControl`][uirefreshcontrol] is only meant to be used with a `UITableViewController` where it is included, however we have not seen any problems in practice before.
+Apple documentation does specify that [`UIRefreshControl`][uirefreshcontrol] is only meant to be used with a `UITableViewController` where it is included, however, we have not seen any problems in practice before.

 >Because the refresh control is specifically designed for use in a table
 >view that's managed by a table view controller, using it in a different